 The sampling criterion below shall be applied.

 Table A.1 - Sampling Criterion

-Туре Criterion Observations Certification audit As far as possible, the CB should visit farms not visited in the previous audit.
+Туре Criterion Observations Certification audit A minimum of 100 supplying farms of an industrial processor.
+As far as possible, the CB should visit farms not visited in the previous audit.